Vizzuality/cartodb-leaflet/README.md

 If you don't want to write the name of the table several times, you can use {{table_name}} in the `query`, `tile_style` and `infowindow` parameters. {{feature}} is required in the `infowindow` paramenter when you want to show specific information on it.

+We strongly recommend the use of the files available in this repository.
+These are tested, and if you decide use updated ones, the library could not work.

 # Example

 Here's a [live example](http://vizzuality.github.com/cartodb-leaflet/)!